Category Archives: German Royals

 When Heinrich was seven years old, his father died.
 After finishing his secondary education in Dresden, he traveled to Greece and the British colonies of India and Ceylon.
 He then joined the Prussian Army and served as a first lieutenant in the Garde-Jäger-Bataillon in Potsdam, Prussia.

 The couple was married on February 7, 1901, at the Grote of Sint-Jacobskerk in The Hague in the Netherlands.
-Following the wedding, Heinrich became a Prince of the Netherlands and also became known by the Dutch version of his name – Hendrik.
+Following the wedding, Heinrich became a Prince of the Netherlands and also became known by the Dutch version of his name, Hendrik.
 Wilhelmina decreed that the Dutch royal house would remain the House of Orange-Nassau and not change to the House of Mecklenburg-Schwerin.
 Although the marriage was a peaceful one, Hendrik and Wilhelmina grew apart due to her religious mysticism and his unfaithfulness and frustrations over his lack of an official role in the Netherlands.

 Queen Wilhelmina and Prince Hendrik; Credit – Wikipedia

 Wilhelmina had no surviving siblings at the time of her marriage and the fear that the Dutch throne would pass to a German prince made it imperative that she provide herself with an heir.
-The couple’s only child, the future Queen Juliana, was born on April 30, 1909, to her parents’ great relief.
+The couple’s only child, the future Queen Juliana was born on April 30, 1909, to her parents’ great relief.
 Wilhelmina had several miscarriages before and after Juliana’s birth, as well as a stillborn child.

 Juliana in 1910; Photo Credit – Wikipedia

 Throughout his marriage, Hendrik was plagued by financial problems.
-He received no subsidy from the Dutch treasury, and instead received an annual sum of 100,000 guilders from his wife.
-His activities and pastimes cost money and he was expected to financially support charities and also provide funds to his impoverished family in Germany.
+He received no subsidy from the Dutch treasury and instead received an annual sum of 100,000 guilders from his wife.
+His activities and pastimes cost money and he was expected to financially support charities and provide funds to his impoverished family in Germany.
 In addition, there was money Hendrik had to give to his mistresses who bore him illegitimate children.
 Dutch historian Gerald Aalders has said Prince Hendrik had eight known illegitimate children.
 After Hendrik’s death, Queen Wilhelmina continued to compensate the mothers of his illegitimate children.

 Prince Hendrik had a great interest in the social and economic life in the Netherlands.
 He oversaw the merger of the two scouting organizations to create De Nederlandse Padvinders (The Netherlands Pathfinders), an organization that still receives royal patronage.
 He was chairman of the Dutch Red Cross and in 1928 he opened the Olympic Games in Amsterdam.